Laura Chavez: Life and career

 Her touring commitments continued in 2018, with multiple events in Europe with the Nikki Hill band, followed by dates with Vanessa Collier, and recording guitar parts for Collier's album Honey Up.
 She also took part in the Blues Caravan tour again and added a few music festival appearances across North America.
 Chavez remarked "I tend to gravitate toward the more melodic, but that ranges from blues and soul to rock 'n' roll and country, anything that has melodic lines.
 I find a way to incorporate that in whatever I'm playing.
 Since then I've always liked the challenge of playing something people don't expect me to play."

 She collaborated with Big Daddy Wilson, a North Carolina born singer, who has been living in Germany for several decades.
 Jim Gaines produced the album, Deep in My Soul, which was released in April 2019.
 During this time Chris Cain became a friend and influence.
 The same year, Chavez relocated to San Diego.

 Chavez had some touring activity early in 2020, when she undertook a short foray in Russia with fellow San Diego musician, Whitney Shay.
 Chavez wrote some of the numbers for Shay's album, Stand Up, in addition to playing on the recording.
 The COVID-19 pandemic led Chavez down a different route when she decided to busk on the streets in Little Italy, San Diego, a marked change to her usual schedule of 250 concerts a year.
 Chavez stated "So, it's weird to have been here since March...
 I didn't touch a guitar for so long that my callouses pretty much wore off."
 Chavez also worked as the record producer and guitar player on Casey Hensley's 2020 album, Good as Gone.

 In addition to her involvement in recording mentioned above, and in the discography below, Chavez has had a hand in albums with the Lucky Losers, Jade Bennett, Ina Forsman, Lindsay Beaver, and Katarina Pejak.

+On March 20, 2026, Chavez will release her solo, debut album - the instrumental My Voice on Ruf Records.